Pep (cereal): In-package prizes

-In 1945, Kellogg inserted a prize in the form of pinback buttons into each box of Pep cereal.
-Pep pins included U.S. Army squadrons as well as characters from newspaper comics.
+Kellogg inserted a prize in the form of pinback buttons into each box of Pep cereal.
+Beginning in 1943, Pep pins included U.S. military units and squadrons.
+Later, in 1945, characters from newspaper comics were introduced.
 There were five series of comics characters, with 18 different buttons in each set.
 This would make 90 buttons in the complete set, but the Superman button appeared in all five sets, because of the close association between Kellogg's Pep and the Adventures of Superman radio show.
 This makes a total of 86 unique comic buttons in the set.
 Mint condition Pep pins, as with prizes from many cereal brands, have become sought-after collectables.